 - The employer who was responsible, by contract or through actual practice, for safety and health conditions on the worksite; i.e., the employer who had the authority for ensuring that the hazardous condition is corrected (the controlling employer); or

-- The employer who had the responsibility for actually correcting the hazard (the correcting employer).”
-[Title 8, Section 336.10]
+- The employer who had the responsibility for actually correcting the hazard (the correcting employer)” [Title 8, Section 336.10].

 RF Radiation Health Risks

 The Federal Communications Commission (FCC) recognizes RF radiation as a known health and safety hazard.
 As a result, it has established RF radiation regulations and human exposure limits to protect workers and the general public.
-The science upon which the FCC regulations are based is long-standing, uncontroverted and not the subject of any dispute.
+The science upon which the FCC regulations is based is long-standing, uncontroverted and not the subject of any dispute.
 (1)

 The science has clearly demonstrated that RF radiation exposure causes “behavioral disruption” in laboratory subjects.
 Behavioral disruption is the inability to perform food-motivated learned behavior.
-The inability to perform learned tasks following RF radiation exposure proves the causal link between the exposure and behavioral, cognitive and/or psychological injuries which include depression, memory loss, mood disorders, sleep disorders and impaired or diminished cognitive function.(2)
+The inability to perform learned tasks following RF radiation exposure proves the causal link between the exposure and behavioral, cognitive and/or psychological injuries, which include depression, memory loss, mood disorders, sleep disorders and impaired or diminished cognitive function.(2)

 In September and October 2008, Representative Kucinich also chaired a hearing on the adverse health effects of wireless technology.